Blood lead level: Historical trends

 Prior to the industrial revolution human BLL is estimated to have been far less than it is today.
-Bone lead measurements from two Native American populations living on the Pacific coast and the Colorado River between 1000 and 1300 A.D. show that BLLs would have been approximately 0.016 μg/dL.
+Bone lead measurements from two Native American populations living on the Pacific coast and the Colorado River between 1000 and 1300 AD show that BLLs would have been approximately 0.016 μg/dL.
 The World Health Organization and others interpret these measurements to be broadly representative of human preindustrial BLL.

 Contemporary human BLLs in remote locations are estimated to be 0.8 and 3.2 μg/dL in the southern and northern hemispheres, respectively.
 Blood lead levels 50 to 1,000 times higher than preindustrial levels are commonly measured in contemporary human populations around the world.
 The National Academies evaluated this issue in 1991 and confirmed that the blood lead level of the average person in the US was 300 to 500 times higher than that of pre-industrial humans.

 Clair Patterson originally developed techniques to measure tiny concentrations of lead in his quest to determine the age of Earth.
 When he discovered that preindustrial humans had far less lead in their bodies than all modern humans, he wrote: "It seems probable that persons polluted with amounts of lead that are at least 400 times higher than natural levels, and are nearly one-third to one-half that required to induce dysfunction, that their lives are being adversely affected by loss of mental acuity and irrationality.
 This would apply to most people in the United States".